Matthew Upson: International career

 Upson played for England at youth level before being capped twelve times for the under-21 team, for whom he scored two goals.
 Regular Premier League football for Birmingham City in the 2002–03 season led to his selection for the senior squad, and he made his debut for England against South Africa in May 2003.
 He won seven full caps while a Birmingham player.

 Upson was named in Fabio Capello's first provisional England squad for the February 2008 friendly against Switzerland at Wembley.
 He was named in the starting line-up to partner Rio Ferdinand, winning his eighth England cap more than three years after his last appearance.
 He also started against Kazakhstan in October after John Terry picked up an injury.

 Upson scored his first goal for England on 19 November 2008 in a friendly match against Germany.
 The match finished 2–1 to England and Upson picked up ITV's man of the match award.
 He was included in England's squad for the 2010 World Cup in South Africa.
 On 23 June, making his World Cup debut, he played in the third match of the group stage, against Slovenia after being an unused substitute in the first two matches.
 He scored England's goal in the 4–1 defeat against Germany in the round of 16 – his second goal for England and his second against Germany.
 It made him England's joint top scorer for the 2010 World Cup, tying with Steven Gerrard and Jermain Defoe on one goal each.
 The match was a defensive fiasco for Upson, who, along with Terry was caught out by a goal-kick allowing Miroslav Klose to score the opener on 20 minutes.
 The defenders were also opened up for Lukas Podolski to score 12 minutes later.
 In the second half, Upson and Terry were caught on the break twice as England attempted to equalise.

 Personal life

+Upson was born in Eye, Suffolk, and attended Diss High School in Norfolk.

 Upson and British runner Ellie Darby have a son named Elijah.
 Upson has appeared as a football pundit for the BBC's Match of the Day and during their 2018 World Cup and 2022 World Cup coverage.